mfreeman451/serviceradar/README.md

 HomeMon consists of three main components:
 - **Agent**: Runs on each monitored host, checking local services
 - **Poller**: Coordinates monitoring activities and reports to the cloud service
-- **Cloud Service**: Handles alerting and monitors the health of pollers
+- **Cloud Service**: Handles alerting and monitors the health of pollers.
+Includes API and Web UI.

 ## Architecture